dimaslanjaka/universal-framework/wp-content/plugins/updraftcentral/readme.txt

 15. Manage themes on a controlled site (premium only)

 == Upgrade Notice ==
-* 0.8.19 : * FIX: Fix empty page being displayed after the currently recorded site has been suspended.
-FIX: Fix NaN (not a number) issue when displaying dates on the plugin module's install area.
+* 0.8.20 : FEATURE: Ability to display logged events.
+FIX: Fix an issue where blank logs are entered into the log file when UpdraftCentral is loaded.